Investigating the Electroweak Phase Transition with a Real Scalar Singlet at a Muon Collider: The Electroweak Phase Transition at Colliders

 \subsection{Direct Singlet Production at Colliders}

 The mass of the new scalar particle in xSM is expected to be of $\mathcal{O}(T_{\text{ EW}})$, which suggests the possibility of resonant production at colliders~\cite{ramsey2020electroweak}.
-At zero temperature, that is, in the collider scenario, the mass of the singlet is given by $m_2(v_{\text{ EW}},\omega_{\text{ EW}})$, Eq.~\eqref{zeroTmass}, which yields a scalar mass in the range $m_s \in [200,1000]$, when utilizing the range of parameters as shown in Fig.~\ref{foewpt_ms}.
+At zero temperature, i.e.\ in the collider scenario, the mass of the singlet-like scalar is given by $m_2(v_{\text{ EW}},\omega_{\text{ EW}})$, Eq.~\eqref{zeroTmass}, which yields a scalar mass in the range $m_s \in [200,1000]$~GeV, when utilizing the range of parameters as shown in Fig.~\ref{foewpt_ms}.
 This can be approximated using the curvature of the effective potential in Eq.~\eqref{xsmlag},

 This coincides with the results of \cite{ramsey2020electroweak}, if we set $\displaystyle{T^2_{\text{ EW}} = \frac{6}{\lambda_{hs}} (DT_1^2 -2\beta \omega -3\lambda_s \omega^2)}$.
 This mass range is within the scope of prospective future collider experiments such as a muon collider, where a new scalar can be produced resonantly through one of the main production channels $\mu^+ \mu^- \rightarrow s \rightarrow XX$.
 The probability of direct detection is more promising for channels with charged fermions in the final states (i.e.\ four leptons, $l^-l^+l^-l^+$, or four quarks, $ b\bar{b}b\bar{b}$), where the invariant mass can be fully reconstructed.